DanielekPark/Img_gallery/README.md

 # Img_gallery

-New gallery
-Search input functionality will be added later
+Search input and search functionality will be added later.